Terremoto de Lombok - Atrapados en Gili Trawangan

 On August 5, 2018 a 6.9 Mw earthquake occurred in Lombok that caused havoc in Indonesia and for 45 minutes there was a warning of a possible tsunami.
 557 people died, 2,000 were reported injured, and more than 20,000 people were estimated to be affected.

-Only a week had passed since this earthquake, but we thought these things happen once in a while.
-So if it had just happened, it shouldn’t happen again so soon.
+It had been just one week since this earthquake, but we thought that these kinds of events only happen once in a while.
+So, if it had just happened, it shouldn’t occur again so soon.
 We were very wrong.

 First day in Gili Trawangan